-What Are Rare Adrenal Problems?Certain adrenal tumors and adrenal diseases are common.
+What Are Rare Adrenal Problems?Certain adrenal tumors and diseases are common.
 In contrast, here is a list of rare adrenal problems:

 - Rare tumors/masses of the adrenal gland

-- Rare genetic variants of Primary hyperaldosteronism
+- Rare genetic variants of Conn's syndrome (primary hyperaldosteronism)

-- Rare genetic variants of Pheochromocytoma and Paraganglioma
+- Rare genetic variants of pheochromocytoma and paraganglioma

-- Rare genetic variants of Adrenocortical cancer
+- Rare genetic variants of adrenocortical cancer

 It is also very important to identify and distinguish adrenal tumors from the rare tumors that arise in the retroperitoneum (the space behind the abdomen) and next to the adrenal glands.
 These tumors on a scan (i.e. radiological imaging) can mimic an adrenal tumor.
 It is very important to distinguish these rare tumors from more common adrenal tumors since the treatment may be completely different.
-For instance, some of these tumors that are next to the adrenal gland do not require surgery, while others can be very agressive and cancerous.
+For instance, some of these tumors next to the adrenal gland do not require surgery, while others can be very agressive and cancerous.
 These rare tumors of the retroperitoneum that do not arise from the adrenal gland include retroperitoneal sarcoma, lymphoma and other type of tumors.
 If you have a tumor in this area of the body, you must get in your car, or on an airplane, and see an expert!

 There are rare genetic susceptibility syndromes that can cause adrenal disease, such as rare genetic variants of causing Primary hyperaldosteronism, Cushing’s syndrome (Primary hypercortisolism), Pheochromocytoma and Paraganglioma and Adrenocortical cancer.
 Please review each of these entities in their own sections of this large website.